LennP/ha-motionblinds_ble/README.md

+> [!NOTE]
-*The Motionblinds Bluetooth integration has been included as a [core integration](https://www.home-assistant.io/integrations/motionblinds_ble) as part of Home Assistant version 2024.4.
-Therefore, this custom component will be no longer actively maintained.*
+> **The Motionblinds Bluetooth integration has been included as a [core integration](https://www.home-assistant.io/integrations/motionblinds_ble) as part of Home Assistant version 2024.4.
+Therefore, this custom component will no longer be actively maintained.**

 # Motionblinds Bluetooth